bebleo/smtpdfix/README.md

 A simple SMTP server based on `aiosmtpd` for use as a fixture with pytest that supports encryption and authentication.
 All this does is receives messages and appends them to a list as an `email.Message`.

-This fisture is intended to address use-cases where to test an application that sends an email it needs to be intercepted for subsequent processing.
+This fixture is intended to address use-cases where to test an application that sends an email it needs to be intercepted for subsequent processing.
 For example, sending an email with a code for password reset or two-factor authentication.
 This fixture allows a test to trigger the email being sent, ensure that it's sent, and read the code from the email.

 ## Installing